 by Alberts, Bray, Johnson, Lewis, Raff, Roberts, and Walter

-This web site contains links to this syllabus and the WebCT site which contains the course outline, a course calendar, study guides, grade book and discussion area.
+This web site contains links to this syllabus and the CourseDen site which contains the course slides, a course calendar, study guides, and grade book.

-during assigned class times during the semester and one
+assigned class times during the semester and one final exam

 be comprehensive and will only cover the last portion of the

-previously covered concepts is essential to comprehension of
+understanding of previously covered concepts is essential to

-true/false type questions.
-Students are expected to take all
+questions.
+Students are expected to take all exams.
+All

 exams will only be given at the scheduled times on the

-Missed exams will be assigned a score of 0 points.
-It is
+scheduled days.
+Missed exams will be assigned a score of 0

 qualify).
 With proper documentation of the instructor

-emergency situation, a makeup exam can be taken.
-This option
+approved emergency situation, a makeup exam can be taken.

 Each hourly exam (including the final exam) is worth 100 points.